NikitaNO/grow-datasource-builder-doIt/README.md

       ├── stores     // Mobx Stores
       └── index.js   // React entry point

-## Pulling the latest from develop
+# Pull Requests

   When you pull the latest code from develop make sure to rebuild the docker container.
 This will ensure that you have the latest node_modules.

   `git checkout develop`

   `git pull`

   `docker-compose build`

-## Pull Requests

   When making changes to the code base branch off of the develop branch.
 Do not work directly off the develop branch.

-  `git checkout -b new-branch`
+  `git checkout -b your-branch`

   Before submitting a new pull request be sure to pull the latest from the develop branch and merge it into your branch.
 Resolve all merge conflicts.